palaa159/Docs/04-OpenBCI_SDK.md

 *Note: On reset, the OpenBCI 32bit board will 'sniff' for the Daisy Module, and if it is present, it will default to 16 channel capability.*

 ###Unused ASCII Characters
-These are curretnly unused characters accross the OpenBCI platforms:
+These are currently unused characters accross the OpenBCI platforms:

 **9 ( ) _ { } o O f g h k l ; : ' " v V n N M , < . > /**